turboportal/scratch-render/README.md

 Changes to upstream:

  - faster pen line rendering (by buffering)
- - option to enable "High Quality Pen"
+ - "High Quality Render"/"High Quality Pen" mode

 ## Setup

 See https://github.com/TurboWarp/scratch-gui/wiki/Getting-Started to setup the complete TurboWarp environment.

 If you just want to play with the render then it's the same process as upstream scratch-render.

+## API

+Compatible with upstream scratch-render.

+Renderer.setUseHighQualityRender(boolean) toggles high quality rendering.
+A UseHighQualityRenderChanged event is emitted on the renderer when this is called.

 <!--